2.6 The Positivist School of Criminological Theory

 Brandon Hamann

 The Positivist School of Criminological Theory was in direct conflict with the Classical School.
 Think of it like two people who think they know everything having a very loud argument in public.
-While the Classicists believed that criminal behavior could be explained through rationality of choice and a cost/benefit analysis (more on this later), Positivists believed criminal behavior was a product of scientifically explained phenomenon.
+While the Classicists believed that criminal behavior could be explained through rationality of choice and a cost/benefit analysis (more on this later), Positivists believed criminal behavior was a product of scientifically explained phenomena.
 It was not a matter of choice, according to Positivists, but a matter of observable, empirical fact that criminality could be identified.
 And there was no better way to prove it than with…SCIENCE!!!
 The Positivists can be broken down into three subsections: the Biological Positivists, the Psychological Positivists, and the Social Positivists, or as they are more commonly known, the Chicago School.

 2.6.1 The Biological Positivists